Travelling to Thailand with a baby

 Thai people adore children, so you’ll feel genuinely welcome wherever you go.

-Is Thailand safe to travel to with a baby?
+Is it safe to travel to Thailand with a baby?

 The short answer is yes – Thailand is a safe country to visit with babies and children.